matomo-org/developer-documentation/docs/4.x/tracking-optout.md

 <script src="https://my-matomo-site.org/index.php?module=CoreAdminHome&action=optOutJS&div=matomo-opt-out></script>\
 ```

 The opt-out div may be positioned anywhere on the page and can have it's own styling.
-If the div is created dynamitcally then it must exist when the `DOMContentLoaded`
+If the div is created dynamically then it must exist when the `DOMContentLoaded`
 event is fired.

 Opt-out form configuration options can be passed as URL parameters, the following options are available: